Duvi-M/End_to_end_ML_project/README.md

 ---

-This project is for educational and portfolio purposes only.
+This project is for educational, portfolio, and professional demonstration purposes only.

 ---